oewete/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`

+This will destroy resources, you can also use the auto-approve flag to skip the approval prompt eg `terraform destroy --auto-approve`

 #### Terraform Lock files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.